Easy 2.8 mile loop through woods along Tomales Bay, on the Point Reyes peninsula.

 at the Point Reyes Ranger Station in Bear Valley, or read more about the

-$8 entrance fee (self register if ranger station is unstaffed).
+$8 entrance fee (self register if ranger station is unstaffed) -- no cash accepted.
 You can

 avoid fees altogether by parking in a small lot on Pierce Point Road outside